(function(x) x + 1)(5)

 30.3 Church numerals

 Numbers are harder to believe.
-A Church numeral n is a function that takes a function f and returns f composed with itself n times.
-Zero applies f zero times (returns x unchanged).
-One applies f once.
-Two applies f twice.
-And so on.
+A Church numeral n is a function that takes a function f and returns f composed with itself n times: zero applies f zero times (returns x unchanged), one applies f once, two applies f twice, and so on, each number literally counting the layers of function composition that define it.

 zero <- function(f) function(x) x